Verstappen On Austrian Sprint Pole, Misery For Mercedes - UrduPoint

 "But of course, very happy with pole; but I also know that tomorrow and Sunday, you can get the points," he added.

-- 'Huge positive' - Verstappen has a superb record at the track, winning four of the last six including both held at the picturesque circuit in the Styrian mountains in 2021.
+- 'Huge positive' - Verstappen has won four of the last six races, including two last year on successive weekends, at one of the most picturesque but challenging venues on the F1 Calendar.

 Saturday's sprint will shape the grid for Sunday's race, the 11th round of the world championship which Verstappen leads by 34 points from Perez.

-While not an ideal day for Mercedes, the sprint gives them a chance to improve their grid positions for a race they were approaching with optimism after appearing to have at last iron out their car's problems.
+While not an ideal day for Mercedes, Saturday's 100km dash gives them a chance to improve their grid positions for the main event on Sunday.

 "I'm really quite far back.
 I don't know what is possible from there, but it is a sprint race, so I hope I can make up for some lost time," said Hamilton On a brighter note he added: "I'm encouraged for sure, I can see our performance; we didn't expect it to be as close as that today, so that's a huge positive."Leclerc is looking for a change of fortune after seeing his early season title challenge compromised by suspect team tactics.